HishamX1/GU-PT-plan/README.md

-# GU-PT-plan
+/**
+ * README - Physical Therapy Program Study Plan Website
+ *

-* This project creates an interactive hierarchical visualization of the Physical Therapy program study plan at Galala University.
+ * This project creates an interactive hierarchical visualization of the Physical Therapy program
-* It shows course prerequisites in a tree structure with smooth
+ * study plan at Galala University.
+It shows course prerequisites in a tree structure with smooth
  * transitions and animations.
  *
  * Features: